Skip to main content

 Use when ✓Avoid when ✗

-+Apply when the end-to-end latency of a full response would feel broken to a human reader — chat assistants, code completion, anything a person watches arrive in real time.When the consumer is another program that needs the full response to act — a batch evaluator, a webhook handler, a structured-data extractor — streaming buys nothing and complicates retry semantics.
++Use this when the end-to-end latency of a full response would feel broken to a human reader: chat assistants, code completion, anything a person watches arrive in real time.When the consumer is another program that needs the full response to act (a batch evaluator, a webhook handler, a structured-data extractor), streaming buys nothing and complicates retry semantics.

-+Use where the consumer can act on partial output before the model finishes — a UI that renders tokens as they arrive, a downstream pipeline that processes structured fields the moment each one closes.Without an HTTP client and proxy chain that supports long-lived connections, streaming silently degrades: a buffering reverse proxy will hold the response until the stream closes and the user sees the same blocking behaviour you tried to avoid.
++Justified where the consumer can act on partial output before the model finishes: a UI that renders tokens as they arrive, a downstream pipeline that processes structured fields the moment each one closes.Without an HTTP client and proxy chain that supports long-lived connections, streaming silently degrades: a buffering reverse proxy will hold the response until the stream closes and the user sees the same blocking behaviour you tried to avoid.

-+Reach for it when you need to surface mid-generation telemetry — token counts, finish reason, tool calls under construction — that is impossible to inspect once the response is a single returned blob.When the output is short enough that the network round trip dominates generation time, the framing overhead of SSE is wasted and a single response is simpler.
++A good fit when you need to surface mid-generation telemetry (token counts, finish reason, tool calls under construction) that is impossible to inspect once the response is a single returned blob.When the output is short enough that the network round trip dominates generation time, the framing overhead of SSE is wasted and a single response is simpler.

 In the wild